mhlabCodingTeam/SegEM/README.md

 After settings have been completed, relevant scipts will open which can be executed from top to bottom using Ctrl+Enter and are opened in an order that should be most instructive to follow (e.g. start with top- or leftmost script).

-See “Cell Mode” in Matlab help for more information on using Ctrl + Enter for executing a cell (=between line starting with %%)
+See 'Cell Mode' in Matlab help for more information on using Ctrl + Enter for executing a cell (=between line starting with %%)

 ---